libvips/libvips/doc/How-it-opens-files.md

 analyse and raw.

 libvips has a special direct write mode where pixels can be written directly to the file image.
-This is used for the [draw operators](libvips-draw.html).
+This is used for the <ulink url="libvips-draw.html">draw operators</ulink>.

 # Random access via load library